Live Certification Dashboard — April 2026

 What is the current status of eVTOL certification worldwide?

-As of February 2026, only three eVTOL type certificates have been issued globally.
+As of April 2026, only three eVTOL type certificates have been issued globally.
 EHang received the world's first eVTOL type certificate from CAAC in October 2023 for the EH216-S, followed by a production certificate in 2024 and AOC in 2025.
 AutoFlight received a CAAC type certificate for the Prosperity I in 2024.
-In the United States, Joby Aviation is approximately 70% through FAA type certification with TIA testing underway, while Archer Aviation is also in active FAA certification.
+In the United States, Joby Aviation is approximately 85% through FAA type certification with its first FAA-conforming aircraft now flying, while Archer Aviation has achieved 100% FAA Means of Compliance acceptance.
+The FAA selected 8 eIPP demonstration projects in March 2026, with flights expected summer 2026.
 EASA has not yet issued any eVTOL type certificates but has multiple programs under review.

 How long does eVTOL certification take from start to finish?